max22-/uxn-esp32/README.md

 ## Getting Started

 Begin by building the assembler and emulator by running the build script.
+The assembler(`uxnasm`) and emulator(`uxnemu`) are created in the `bin` folder.

 ```
 ./build.sh
 ```

-You now have the assembler(`uxnasm`) and the emulator(`uxnemu`).
-To create a rom, from a [usm file](https://wiki.xxiivv.com/site/uxambly.html), use the following command.
-This example will create the `life.rom` from the `life.usm` uxambly file, point to a different file or folder to assemble a different rom.
+This example will create the `life.rom` from the `life.usm` uxambly file, point to a different usm file to assemble a different rom.
 You can find additional roms [here](https://sr.ht/~rabbits/uxn/sources).
+To create a rom, from a [usm file](https://wiki.xxiivv.com/site/uxambly.html), use the following command:

 ```
 bin/uxnasm projects/demos/life.usm bin/life.rom